 US-China relations: Blinken accuses China of acting more aggressively

-He said in an interview with CBS News the did not want to hold China down but would not allow it to undermine the rules-based international order.
+He said in an interview with CBS News the US did not want to hold China down but would not allow it to undermine the rules-based international order.

 He noted that a military confrontation was profoundly against the interests of both countries.